 Bows, swords, and axes have all changed quite a bit as weapons, with the introduction of weapon charge-ups and the axe dealing damage, it's always essential to stay on top of the latest mechanics.
 But anybody can learn the mechanics in the game, what will really give you an edge over your friends in Minecraft is what enchantments you have on your weapons.

-The same holds true for the latest 1.19 update.
-The game has introduced three new biomes, two new mobs, and a dangerous new enemy that makes it absolutely essential for you to be on top of your enchanting game.
+Over the last few patches, the game has introduced three new biomes, new mobs, and a dangerous new enemy that makes it absolutely essential for you to be on top of your enchanting game.

 What are enchantments in Minecraft?